1. Home

 Will or ProbateNot yet known

-Jennings children Michael age 12 or 22 Mary aged 15 and Margaret aged 12 all received medical treatment on the Ramillies
+Mary aged 15 and Margaret aged 12 also received medical treatment during the voyage.

 The 61st Foot spent more than thirty years on garrison duty before seeing active service again.
 From 1816-22 they were stationed in Jamaica, from 1822-28 in England and from 1828-40 in Ceylon.
 They were stationed in England and Ireland from 1840-45.[2]
 In 1845 they moved to India, fighting in the Second Anglo-Sikh War of 1848-49: at the Battle of Ramnagar (November 1848), Battles of Saddalupar and Chillianwala (December 1848-January 1849) and Battle of Gujrat (February 1849)